 so it was not easy as it seems on official websites and on Wikipedia. when I arrived at the airport, and the officer checked my passport, he saw many visas on my passport including US visa then he let me go easily.
 I’ve written the Cambodia evisa process in a different article.

 Airport to My Hotel

 Phnom Penh is the capital of Cambodia.
-I arrived there, the airport is not very big. outside the airport, there are official taxis and tuk tuk. the official taxi cost around $12 to city center and the Tuk Tuk will cost around $6.
-Cambodian currency is called “Riel” and as of February 2018 1 USD is equal to 4015 Cambodian Riel. it takes around 40 minutes from the Airport to city center/downtown Phnom Penh. it can take less if traffic is not jam.
+I arrived there; the Airport is not very big.
+Outside the Airport, there are official taxis and tuk-tuk service.
+The official taxi cost around $12 to the city center, and the Tuk Tuk will cost around $6.
+Cambodian currency is called “Riel,” and as of January 2019, 1 USD is equal to 4015 Cambodian Riel.
+It takes about 40 minutes from the Airport to the city center/downtown Phnom Penh.
+It can take less if traffic is not jam.